-The interactions between buy and sell orders, or in other words the supply and demand imbalances, is what causes prices to move.
-Knowing what the money is doing it helps make it a little bit easier to buy and sell in the stock market (and other markets like the Forex market, Futures market, cryptocurrency market, options market, etc.).
+The interactions between buy and sell orders, or in other words the supply and demand imbalances, are what cause prices to move.
+Knowing what the money is doing it makes it a little bit easier to buy and sell in the stock market (and other markets like the Forex market, Futures market, cryptocurrency market, options market, etc.).

 If you want to equip yourself with the right knowledge to win the war with the world’s biggest financial market check out How to Trade Forex for Beginners Guide.

 Once you understand how smart money works and where to look for its accumulation and distribution on a chart, you can make profits along with the big guys.
 The smart money flow index can make the difference between success and failure.
 You should never enter a trade unless you know the cause behind the price movement.